GLOBAL MARKETS-Shares rebound, Treasury yields rise on stronger data | Business

 The Federal Reserve will raise the federal funds rate half a percentage point at each of its next two policy meetings to throw some sand in the economy's gears, Adams said in an email.
 The U.S. central bank will "keep pushing" to tighten U.S. monetary policy until it is clear inflation is declining, Fed chair Jerome Powell said at a Wall Street Journal event.

-"We really need to see clear and convincing evidence inflation is coming down," he said, adding that "we don't know where neutral is, or where tight is."
+"What we need to see is inflation coming down in a clear and convincing way," he said.
+"If we don't see that, we will have to consider moving more aggressively" to tighten financial conditions.
 The Fed is behind the curve and trying to play catch up, said Brian Ward, chief executive of Broadmark Realty Capital Inc .

-The dollar eased for a third straight day, slipping from a two-decade high against a basket of major currency peers, as an uptick in risk appetite cut the greenback's safe-haven appeal.
-The dollar index fell 0.758%, with the euro up 1.04% to $1.054.
-Japan's yen weakened 0.19% to 129.41 per dollar.
+The dollar eased for a third straight day, pulling back from a two-decade high against a basket of major peers, as an uptick in risk appetite cut the greenback's safe-haven appeal.
+The dollar index fell 0.787%, with the euro up 1.07% to $1.0543.
+Japan's yen weakened 0.14% to 129.36 per dollar.

 Fears remain about the strength of the world's two largest economies after weak retail and factory figures in China and some disappointing U.S. manufacturing data..
 An index compiled by U.S. bank Citi that monitors whether economic data comes in better or worse than economists had been expecting is back in negative territory.